 Infertility is much more common than most people realize.
 Here in the US, 1 in 8 couples struggle to become pregnant.
-Infertility can be caused by many conditions including PCOS, blocked fallopian tubes, endometriosis and adhesions.
+Infertility can be caused by many conditions including PCOS, blocked fallopian tubes, endometriosis, and adhesions.
 Now what if you were told that your diet could cause infertility?
-The old saying, “you are what you eat” still rings true.
+The old saying, “You are what you eat” still rings true.
 The proper foods can increase fertility but we need to be careful about foods that can decrease fertility.
-In the fast paced world we live in combined with the endless array of canned food, fast food and frozen meal choices, maybe it’s time we started paying more attention to what we eat.
+In the fast-paced world we live in combined with the endless array of canned food, fast food, and frozen meal choices, maybe it’s time we started paying more attention to what we eat.
 Here is a list of foods that can help or harm your fertility.

-Foods to Avoid When Trying to get Pregnant
+Foods to Avoid When Trying to Get Pregnant

 When people think of soy, most people envision a healthy alternative to meat or dairy.
 What most people don’t know is how soy foods can cause significant fertility issues for both women and men.
 A study cited in the American Journal of Clinical Nutrition stated that high soy intake can decrease a woman’s FSH levels.
 Follicle-stimulating hormones (FSH) regulate a woman’s menstrual cycle and if hormone levels are too high or too low a woman can have trouble becoming pregnant.
 Women who have multiple infertility risk factors are more likely to have fertility issues caused by soy intake.

 Women aren’t the only ones affected by soy.
 Since soy contains compounds that mimic estrogen, soy can cause decreased fertility in men.
 There are two negative side effects that have been observed in men who eat soy.
 Sperm have something called acrosomes which are caps that allow the sperm to enter and fertilize a woman’s egg.
 Soy intake increases the chance for sperm to lose their “caps,” making it harder for the egg to become fertilized.
 Soy can also reduce a man’s sperm count.
-A Harvard-based study showed that men with high soy intake produced up to 32% less sperm per milliliter than men that had no soy intake.
+A Harvard-based study showed that men with high soy intake produced up to 32% less sperm per milliliter than men who had no soy intake.

 Pesticides and Herbicides

 Inorganic and processed foods can be harmful even if they appear healthy.
 Many fruits and vegetables have been treated with some form of pesticides or herbicides.
 Both types of chemicals can cause fertility issues in men and women.
 If an individual already has multiple infertility risk factors, consuming food treated with herbicides and pesticides can cause infertility.
 Pesticides can contain endocrine disruptors which are chemicals that interfere with human hormone-controlled systems.
-Because of this, men and women are affected differently and below are the effects of herbicides and pesticides on fertility for both men and women.
+Because of this, men and women are affected differently, and below are the effects of herbicides and pesticides on fertility for both men and women.

-Women have negatively affected:
+Women have been negatively affected:

 - Ability to synthesize hormones